liggest/scriptAddon/README.md

 ## Usage

 - Install [the lua extension][LuaExtension]
-- Edit settings of the extension in script project folder (workspace)
+- Edit settings of the extension in your script project (workspace)

     Example `.vscode/settings.json`

     ```JSON
     {
         "Lua.workspace.userThirdParty": [
-            "path/to/parent directory of scriptAddon"
+            "path/to/*parent* directory of scriptAddon"
         ],
+        // If the annotations does not work, manually specify its location
         "Lua.workspace.library": [
             "path/to/scriptAddon/library"
+        ],
+        // Add items to "Lua.diagnostics.disable" to disable some warnings
+        "Lua.diagnostics.disable": [
+            "inject-field"
         ]
     }
     ```